-The report accounts for burrowing species in the regional surveys section.
-The specialist also describes the species which were found on the ground.
-A number of the species mentioned by the commentator were found on site during the field surveys undertaken in 2002 and 2006.
-These include but are not limited to: Voeltzkowia petiti (Ranobe Forest) Voeltzkowia rubrocaudata (Ranobe Lake) Pygomeles branconnieri (Ifaty), Typhlops arenarius (Ranobe Lake and Ranobe Forest).
-A species list has been incorporated into the faunal assessment.
-The faunal impact assessment addresses the impact of the loss of reptile species, this account for ALL species of reptiles.
-The specialist cannot assess each individual species, as this would have to be expanded across all the taxa, thereby amounting to an over assessment of impacts, and the value of the work would be lost in detail.
-The EIA is designed to guide decision makers with expert opinion, and if the impacts are unpacked too much, the specialist report will become incomprehensible.
+Charlie Although topsoil will be The report accounts for burrowing species in the regional surveys section.
+The Volume 9: Faunal Baseline Assessment, Gardner removed and stored as part of specialist also describes the species which were found on the ground.
+A Section 3: Faunal Diversity; Appendix 2 (WWF) the mining process, the Faunal number of the species mentioned by the commentator were found on site Baseline Assessment makes during the field surveys undertaken in 2002 and 2006.
+These include but are no mention of the suite of not limited to: Voeltzkowia petiti (Ranobe Forest) Voeltzkowia rubrocaudata fossorial reptile species, many (Ranobe Lake) Pygomeles branconnieri (Ifaty), Typhlops arenarius (Ranobe of which are locally endemic, that inhabit this topsoil assessment.
+The faunal impact assessment addresses the impact of the loss of (including the skink and snake reptile species, this account for ALL species of reptiles.
+The specialist cannot genera Voeltzkowia, assess each individual species, as this would have to be expanded across all Pygomeles, Androngo, the taxa, thereby amounting to an over assessment of impacts, and the value of Madascincus, Liophidium and the work would be lost in detail.
+The EIA is designed to guide decision makers Typhlops), and does not with expert opinion, and if the impacts are unpacked too much, the specialist provide an impact assessment report will become incomprehensible. for these species.